iqbal-arif/Codecademy/Full_Stack_Engineer/Notes/CSS/CSS-Grid Advanced.md

 In the following four exercises, we will learn and use properties that rely on an understanding of grid axes.

 justify-items is a property that positions grid items along the inline, or row, axis.
-This means that it positions items from left to right across the web page.
-This property is declared on grid containers.
+This means that it positions items from left to right across the web page. **This property is declared on grid containers**.

 justify-items accepts these values: